 Samuel Goldwyn Films FAQ

-– You can stream the films and Q&As from a variety of devices—smartphone, iPad/tablet, desktop computer, laptop, smart TV, Roku or other stream cast device.
+– You can stream from a variety of devices—smartphone, iPad/tablet, desktop computer, laptop, smart TV, Roku or other stream cast device.

-– If possible, use a wired connection to increase internet speed
+– If you are having issues with your WiFi or screen mirroring, use a wired connection if possible to increase internet speed.

 – If using WiFi, try to move your device closer to the router.